A Guide to Auric Basin (Guild Wars 2 : Heart of Thorns)

 All I can do in this companion guide is to offer an introduction, and set you on your way.
 Good luck out there!

-If there’s any details you’d like me to add, comments, suggestions or whatever then please leave them in the comment section below.
+Should there be any details you’d like me to add, comments, suggestions or whatever then please leave them in the comment section below.
 Also if you liked this guide, please share it and follow me using the social buttons for more.
 There’s also lots more Guild Wars 2 articles here and more around the site.
 Thanks for reading and happy adventuring.